The Top 10 Myths about Your Household Plumbing

 Plumbing Myths

-At Paramount Plumbing we hear myths about plumbing all the time.
-Did you know you can fix a leaky pipe with a hairdryer, or that plunging reverses a flush?
-Believe me, together with all the plumbers in Wellington, we’ve heard them all.
+Did you know you can fix a leaky pipe with a hairdryer?
+Believe me, together with all the plumbers at Paramount Plumbing, we hear myths like this all the time.

-There are many common plumbing myths that circulate.
+Many common plumbing myths circulate.
 Some are harmless and just based on old wives tales.
 Others can cause serious damage to your home.

 Here are some of the most common plumbing myths in Wellington and the truth behind them: